-Herr Settembrini, a fellow patient (and the one who saddled Hans with being a problem child) is the pedagogic background to Mann’s novel – and its pace-keeper.
+Herr Settembrini, a fellow patient (and the one who saddled Hans with being a problem child) is the pedagogic background to Mann’s novel.
+He’s also its pace-keeper.
 For anyone who indulges Settembrini throughout its length, he will in The Magic Mountain find a near exact match in the progression of events to Settembrini’s predicted outcome: worldly advancement through a hateful war; health and healing through irrationality and sickness.

 That great illness alone could provide a man with good health, understanding, gratitude, humility and contentment is a claim Mann himself would later assert on more than one occasion.